avijits01/chatbot_flask/README.md

 ## Purpose

-This is a simple APP made with Groq, Sreamlit and LLAMA model.
-Streamlit can be used to make a fast prototyping tool for machine learning applciations.
-It can be easily converted to React and Vue apps as state management and redering is similar.
+This is a simple APP made with Groq, Sreamlit, and LLAMA model.
+Streamlit can be used to make a fast prototyping tool for machine learning applications.
+It can be easily converted to React and Vue apps as state management and rendering is similar.
-This is a simple chatbot made thorough groq and llama model with memory.
+This is a simple chatbot made through groq and llama model with memory.
 This is to test fast inference speed of this combination.

 ## Techstack